MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Get-Process.md

 objects to the `Where-Object` cmdlet, which selects only the object with a value greater than 20,000,000 bytes for the **WorkingSet** property.

 **WorkingSet** is one of many properties of process objects.
-To see all of the properties, type `Get-Process | Get-Member`.
+To see all the properties, type `Get-Process | Get-Member`.
 By default, the values of all amount properties are in bytes, even though the default display lists them in kilobytes and megabytes.